Quickstart: Build a Table API app with Python and Azure Cosmos DB

 Now go back to the Azure portal to get your connection string information and copy it into the app.
 This enables your app to communicate with your hosted database.

-In the Azure portal, click Connection String.
+In your Azure Cosmos DB account in the Azure portal, select Connection String.

 Copy the ACCOUNT NAME using the button on the right side.